elrhaff/elrhaff.github.io/_posts/2020-05-27-remove-files-from-remote-git.md

 <div class="message">
     <strong>⚠️ Important note:</strong>

     <p>This will remove the files from the current state of your remote, but they will still be visible in your git's history.
 This might be an issue if you committed a large file or something sensitive like credentials.
-In that case, you probably want to purge it from git's history.
-Here's a <a href="https://help.github.com/en/github/authenticating-to-github/removing-sensitive-data-from-a-repository">resource</a> on how to do it.
+In that case, you probably want to purge it from git's history. <a href="https://help.github.com/en/github/authenticating-to-github/removing-sensitive-data-from-a-repository">Here</a>'s a resource on how to fix it in that case.
     </p>
 </div>